Was Jesus born in a stable? Whilst the angels sang? And an ox and a donkey piously brayed?

 Jesus was not born in a stable in a field, but in a house in Bethlehem.
 Luke tells us how the shepherds went from the field into the town of Bethlehem.
 In Matthew 2:11 the magi enter 'the house' and find Christ and Mary.

-Right after the Exodus the Passover is instated (Ex 12).
+Right after the Exodus the Passover is instated (Exodus 12).
 The Israelites were to keep a lamb in their house from the tenth until the fourteenth of the first month.
-Hence pretty much every house contained a manger (like in our time pretty much every house contains a string of christmas lights, most of the time in a box in the attic).
-That Jesus was put in the Passover-manger is of such enormous Theological significance that it's almost a miracle that tradition hasn't noticed it.
+Hence pretty much every house contained a manger (like in our time pretty much every house contains a string of Christmas lights, most of the time in a box in the attic).
+That Jesus was put in the Passover-manger is of such enormous Theological significance that it's almost a miracle that popular tradition hasn't noticed it.